Bayern Munich - Lyon: How to watch, start time, team news, odds

 Team news: Bayern Munich – Lyon

 Benjamin Pavard is the only Bayern player whose availability is in question at this time, as the French defender is working his way back from an ankle ligament injury suffered late last month.
-Pavard returned to training this week and is questionable for Wednesday’s semifinal.
+Pavard returned to training this week and is on the bench.

 On the other side, Lyon have a totally clean bill of health and expect to have everyone fit and available.